-Identify the individual, not their Asperger’s by: Faith Valencia
+Identify the individual, not their Asperger’s by: Student Journalist

 When a person is diagnosed with Autism, or Asperger’s it becomes difficult for them to be seen as who they are rather than their disability.
 Programs are in place to help those diagnosed with these disabilities at the Griffith University Autism Centre of Excellence.
 Tailoring the experience to the individual is important when finding a program that is beneficial to them.
 No two people are diagnosed the same way, and their treatment and aid offered to them is the same.